 An entity that provides commodities, services, or technology may be referred to as a “vendor,” “offerer,” “bidder,” “proposer,” “supplier,” or “contractor.”
 Similarly, the words “service” or “services,” when used in these Guidelines, are meant to include both services and technology (as each term is separately defined in the Glossary), unless the context indicates that the meaning is expressly directed at one or the other term.
 Additionally, the words “products” and “goods” are used to mean commodities (State Finance Law § 160(7)).

-Unless otherwise noted, all references to names laws (e.g., State Finance Law, Economic Development Law) are to the current statutes in effect at the time these Guidelines are issued.
+Unless otherwise noted, all references to named laws (e.g., State Finance Law, Economic Development Law) are to the current statutes in effect at the time these Guidelines are issued.

 Application and Scope of Guidelines